- Barack ObamaThe President of the United States of America

 What’s more, Siegelman was indicted by the U S Attorney’s Office in Alabama’s Middle District where the U.S. Attorney was the wife of his opponent’s campaign manager!
 That is correct; Siegelman’s prosecution started at the hands of the U.S. Attorney whose husband was running Siegelman’s opponent’s campaign (See CBS’s 60 Minutes, February 24th 2008).

-Siegelman has served over nine months in prison, one month in solitary confinement, and three weeks in a maximum-security prison.
+Siegelman has served over nearly five years in prison, several months in solitary confinement, and three weeks in a maximum-security prison.
 He has lost his law license, most of his assets, his reputation, and freedom.
-We believe serving more time in prison serves no public purpose, and we respectfully request that you grant Don Siegelman clemency.
+We believe serving more time in prison serves no public purpose, and we respectfully request that you grant Don Siegelman a presidential pardon.

 Thank you for your immediate attention and action!